OData support for reporting

 • Include data from specific workspaces within a shared space.

-Note: You can not include the data from workspaces that exist within an isolated space.
+Note: You cannot include the data from workspaces that exist within an isolated space.

 Use case Details

-Including data from all the workspaces
+Include data from all workspaces

 To include the data from all the workspaces that exist within a shared space, enter an asterisk (*) after /cross_workspace/.